Land subsidence is the term applied for a sudden or gradual sinking of land from its horizontal elevation, with little to no sideways movement.

 This is an interesting community issue because it is interwoven with land use planning and real estate development policy.
 On many pages of this website, we are urging you on to greater housing density so that development will be more cost-effective.

 However, another angle deserving very serious consideration in areas prone to land subsidence is the cost of that density in terms of water consumption.
-In these places water conservation becomes an extremely serious issue, unless you plan on deporting some of your current residents.
+In places that are becoming more dense, water conservation becomes an extremely serious issue.

 This is all a little ironic, since some instances of land subsidence are inherent in geological processes over which human beings have little control.